GaryHughes/FixMaster/README.md

 # FIX Master

 FIX Master is designed to parse FIX messages from log files and pretty print them in a structured format displaying the names for fields, messages, and enumerated values.

+FIX Master can optionally track orders in the parsed logs and will include a table of configurable fields reflecting the current state of all orders as each message is processed.

+FIX Master can convert pretty printed messages back to raw FIX to allow easier editing when testing.

 ![fixmaster](images/fixMaster.gif)